OPERA-Cal-Val/tile-mate/README.md

 via [Anaconda/Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
 or [Python virtual environments](https://docs.python.org/3/tutorial/venv.html).

-1. Clone the repository and navigate to it in the ternmal.
+1. Install the environment in this repository with `mamba env update -f environment.yml`
-2. Install the environment with `mamba env update -f environment.yaml`
+2. Activate the environment `conda activate tile-stitcher`
-3. Activate the environment `conda activate tile-stitcher`
+3. Install the library with `pip` via `pip install tile-stitcher`

-4. Install the library with `pip`
+For development, clone the repository and navigate to it in the terminal.

 ```
-python -m pip install .
+python -m pip install . -e
 ```

-You can also install for development with `python -m pip install -e .`.
 Python 3.10+ is supported.

 # Notebooks